 Paragraph 57 of GASB Statement No. 68 states, "Contributions to the pension plan from the employer subsequent to the measurement date of the collective net pension liability and before the end of the employer's reporting period should be reported as a deferred outflow of resources related to pensions."
-The information contained in this report does not incorporate any contributions made to LRF subsequent to the measurement date of June 30, 2019.
+The information contained in this report does not incorporate any contributions made to the Legislators Retirement Fund subsequent to the measurement date of June 30, 2023.